talkohavy/lvlup/README.md

 npx lvlup publish
 ```

+Typically, and for **best practice purposes**, you should have a CI _trigger on merges to the main branch_, and have it run the `bump` & `publish` commands for you automatically.

-The commands are explained further down below.
+The mentioned commands are explained further down below.

 ---